 For more than 20 years, UCLA Health Sound Body Sound Mind has contributed to the health and well-being of our nation’s youth by providing state-of-the-art fitness centers, fitness education curricula and educator training to schools across the country.
-With 127 fitness centers serving over 160,000 students every year, we are proud to have trained more than 400 educators on our curriculum.
+With 137 fitness centers in the Los Angeles area, and more than 151 nationwide, we are proud to be serving over 182,000 students every year.

 Over 73% of our partner schools are located in low-income communities, where students have limited access to safe fitness resources.

 In 2015, SBSM partnered with UCLA professor and Associate Dean Dr. Anastasia Loukaitou-Sideris and the Robert F. Kennedy Community Schools (RKF) to study the effectiveness of the Sound Body Sound Mind Curriculum.
 The comprehensive study examined the curriculum’s effect of student fitness levels, as well as student, parent and teacher perceptions of exercise.
 The study came back with overwhelmingly positive results that highlighted increases in participation after implementing the SBSM curriculum.
 Increases in pass rates of the California-mandated physical exam, FitnessGram also soared.